Manfred Kohrs: Biographical and career information

 ″To move tattooing forward, German tattoo artist Manfred Kohrs had to take a look backward.″ In 1978 Kohrs "introduced the first new design for a rotary machine in nearly a century.
-His machine was functionally similar to O’Reilly’s except an electric DC motor, rather than electrified magnets, drove the needles.
+His machine was functionally similar to O'Reilly's except an electric DC motor, rather than electrified magnets, drove the needles.
 This slimmer and streamlined version became lighter, quieter, and more portable.
-It also gave artists more control while ensuring the operator’s hands and fingers cramped less.
-While some artists gravitated to this rotary revival, others preferred to stick with their trusty coil machines."
+It also gave artists more control while ensuring the operator's hands and fingers cramped less.
+While some artists gravitated to this rotary revival, others preferred to stick with their trusty coil machines".

 Kohrs tattooed Rio Reiser, Klaus Meine, Rudolf Schenker and other several notable musicians, artists and celebrities of the time.

-In 1977 Kohrs was an early member of The National Tattoo Club of the World which was renamed 1984 to the National Tattoo Association, (N.T.A.).
+In 1977, Kohrs was an early member of The National Tattoo Club of the World which was renamed 1984 to the National Tattoo Association, (N.T.A.).
 In the same year Kohrs was the founder-member No. 25 of the European Tattoo Artists Association.
 In 1977, Kohrs invited all commercially registered tattooists in Germany to an information meeting in Hanover.
-"At that time there were throughout the country, only 14 self-employed tattoo artist."
+"At that time there were throughout the country, only 14 self-employed tattoo artist".
 The purpose of this meeting were the establishment of a national association, and to introduce technical and hygienic standards.
 At that time, Kohrs and Streckenbach were the only German tattoo artists who used an autoclave for the sterilisation of equipment.

-Kohrs attended the first National Convention at the Cosmopolitan Hotel in Denver, Colorado from 23–25 March 1979.
+Kohrs attended the first National Convention at the Cosmopolitan Hotel in Denver, Colorado from 23 to 25 March 1979.
 He made a slide presentation of tattooed people with Tattoo Samy.
 The speakers on the convention were Terry Wrigley, Peter Tat 2 Poulos, Diane Poulos, Don Ed Hardy, Bob Shaw (who spoke about the importance of using autoclaves and hygiene), Big Walt Kilkucki, Painless Jeff Baker, Dave Yurkew, Arnold Rubin and Jan Stussy.
 Kohrs, Streckenbach and Terry Wrigley (president of E.T.A.A), were present in October 1980 at the first German Tattoo Convention at Frankfurt.
-Kohrs gave up tattooing in 1990 and began studying economics in Hanover, Hamburg and at Ural State University of Economics.
-Since completing his economics degree in 1996, he has served as tax consultant and lecturer in economics at a private academy.
+Kohrs gave up tattooing in 1990 and began studying economics in Hanover.
+Since completing his economics and MBA degree in 1996, he has served as tax consultant and lecturer in economics at a private academy.

 In 2016, after more than 45 years, Kohrs appears first again in the tattoo scene, he gave a detailed interview to Stadtkind Hannovermagazin and the Tattoo Kulture Magazine.
 In December 2016 he visited the exhibition Nailed to the Cross by PMA Tattoo Hanover and November 2017 the 10. tattomenta Kassel.

-From November 2019-May 2020, the Museum für Hamburgische Geschichte showed a special exhibition on Christian Warlich with a section on Streckenbach and Kohrs.
+From November 2019, to May 2020, the Museum für Hamburgische Geschichte showed a special exhibition on Christian Warlich with a section on Streckenbach and Kohrs.

+Military career

+Kohrs completed his four years of military service as a regular soldier 1977-1981; his last active rank was Staff sergeant at the Aufklärungsgeschwader 51 of the German Air Force.